ibm-cloud-docs/account/iam-service-roles.md

 | Editor | As an editor, you can perform all platform actions except for managing the account and assigning access policies. |
 | Viewer | As a viewer, you can view service instances, but you can't modify them. |
 {: row-headers}
-{: caption="Platform roles - IAM Access Management" caption-side="top"}
+{: caption="Table 69.
+Platform roles - IAM Access Management" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="iam-access-management"}
 {: class="simple-tab-table"}